Polish

 I didn’t go there wanting to kill her.

 One moment becomes the only moment anyone cares about.
 The courts don’t do nuance.
-They don’t do history.
-They don’t do a lifetime of abuse and how it changes a person’s wiring.
+They don’t do history that doesn’t fit their narrative.
 They do headline words.
 Attempted murder.
-And when you spin, “Attempted to murder his own mother” into the mix, no one wants to see passed that.
-They’ve made up their mind about you, and the courts and press, they do like clean narratives that fit in a file and on an article.
+And when you spin, “Attempted to murder his own mother” slapped as the leading statement no one wants to see passed that.
+They’ve made up their mind about you, the courts and press, they do like clean narratives that fit in a file and on an article.

 I’m not pretending I’m innocent.
-I hurt her.
 I crossed a line I should never have crossed.
 But I’m telling you straight, the intent mattered to me, even if no one else cared.
-It was the worst thing I have ever done, because now I’m locked away for twenty years and I can’t be there to keep her away from my daughter.
+It was the worst thing I’ve ever done, because now I’m locked away for twenty years, and I can’t be there to keep her away from my daughter.
+That’s a special kind of hell.
+It’s not the prison food, not the noise, not the tension, but the helplessness.
+Knowing the one person you’d burn the world for is out there unprotected, and you’ve got no hands on the steering wheel to keep them away from danger.

-In here, you see a lot of men who act hard and don’t feel nothing.
-Most of it is theatre.
+In here, you see a lot of men who act hard and don’t feel anything.
+Most of it’s theatre.
 Underneath, everyone’s carrying something, even the ones who’d never admit it.
 Me, I’m not ashamed to say it, I miss my daughter so much it’s like a physical thing.
 Like pressure in my chest.
-I write letters.
+I write letters to her and my ex-wife.
 Too many, probably.
-Some of them read like anger, because that’s the language I learnt first.
+Some of them read like anger, because that’s the language I know.
 George tells me to calm it down.
 He’s right.
-He always is when it comes to thinking ahead.
+He always is when it comes to thinking ahead, and you know what, by listening to him after two years, my wife agreed to a video call and supervised visitation with my daughter.
+He even watched our cell door and allowed me time to break down after I received the news that I could see my daughter, and my mother was out of the picture.
+He stood in front of our cell and refused to let anyone come in, whilst I was an emotional wreck on the other side.

 That’s the other part of my story.
 George Merrick.

 When he first turned up, I thought he’d be like the rest, temporary.
 In and out.
 We call it transient.
-Some are in a year or under, he was a five-year man.
-Still small change to my twenty.
-He’s a bloke who keeps his head down and counts the days.
-He’s quiet, reads a lot, watches everything, and he’s got this way of thinking that makes you feel like he’s ten steps ahead even when he’s just sat there with a book.
+Most are in a year or under; I was surprised to learn he was a five-year man, but that's still small change to my twenty.
+He’s a bloke who kept his head down, at least, at first.
+He was quiet, read a lot, and watched everything that went on.
+Honestly, that man notices everything.
+He’s also got this way of thinking that makes you feel like he’s ten steps ahead, even when he’s just sat there with a book.

 He asked to bunk up, and I said yeah because he didn’t look like a problem.
 I didn’t want some spice head or some loud gobshite in my space.
 He was respectful.
 Clean.
 Straight.
 In prison, that matters.
 My cell’s got order in it, even if it looks like chaos to an outsider.
-I collect things.
+I collect things you see.
 Sauce, jam sachets, bits and pieces that make life bearable.
-I build shelves out of cardboard and make it work.
+I built shelves out of cardboard and made it work.
 I like knowing where my stuff is.
 I like knowing what I’m dealing with.
 That’s how I stay level.

 George fitted into that without trying to dominate it.
 He didn’t take the piss.
 He didn’t push.
-He just existed in the space like he’d been there a while already, learning the rules without making a song and dance about it.
+He just existed in the space like he’d been there a while already, learning the rules without making a song and dance about it, but he owned his space without making me feel he was pushing his boundaries or trying to make some domination point.

 That sounds dramatic, but that’s what it is.
 In here you expect snakes.
 You expect people to smile at you while they weigh up what they can take.
 You don’t expect someone to stand between you and a blade because it’s the right thing to do.
 You don’t expect loyalty from a man who can barely tolerate small talk.